FrustratedGameDev/Papers/FinalReport/Dimensions Defined.md

 ### Testing

-   During the process of the literature review it was found that there are circumstances where produc
- - unit testing vs system testing & is there testing vs.no testing
+   During the process of the literature review it was found that there are circumstances where products have little to no documented testing strategy.
+Testing a product (both unit testing and system testing) is apart of the process of developing products to ensure that the user receives the best experience and continue to use the product.
+This dimension identifies whether there is a tesing framework in place.
- - can be defined overall do they have a lot of testing or just a little bit.
-What kind?

 ### Motivation
    - combines entertainmen-solve problem dimension